-The Fannin County Auditor's department will retain employee information in a master, individual personnel file.
+The Fannin County Treasurer's department will retain basic employee information in an individual personnel file.
 This file will include all pertinent employment documents such as resume, application, I-9's, as well as, records concerning performance, discipline and compensation.

 It is important that the personnel records of Fannin County be accurate at all times.
-In order to avoid issues, compromising your benefit eligibility or having W2's returned, Fannin County requests employees to promptly notify the appropriate personnel representative (Auditor Department) of any change in name, home address, telephone number, marital status, number of dependents, or of any other pertinent information.
-This will be done by the employee logging into ESS (Employee Self Service) and making the appropriate changes.
+In order to avoid issues, compromising your benefit eligibility or having W2's returned, Fannin County requests employees to promptly notify the appropriate personnel representative (Treasury Department) of any change in name, home address, telephone number, marital status, number of dependents, or of any other pertinent information.

 The Public Information Act allows county employees to keep their home addresses, home telephone numbers, social security numbers, emergency contact information, and information that reveals whether you have family members confidential.
 You may keep this information private by completing the County employee/elected/appointed official Public Information Act Election Form no later than 14 days after your first day of employment.
-The Public Information Act Election Form will be given to new employee in new hire paperwork.
-The form will also be found in the form section of the employee manual.